Suggest a Songfact / Artistfact

 The band shot a music video for this song because they didn't want to appear on The Merv Griffin Show

-.
-It did the trick, and the video aired on the show, allowing Tom Petty & the Heartbreakers to promote the song without showing up.
-This was the only place they thought the video would air, but when MTV launched in 1981, it got lots of play on the network, which craved Rock videos from American artists.
+in person.
+It did the trick, and the video aired on the show, allowing Tom Petty and the Heartbreakers to promote the song without showing up.
+This was the only place they thought the video would air, but when MTV launched in 1981, it got lots of play on the network, which craved rock videos from American artists.
 The band became one of the most popular acts on MTV, feeding the network with cinematic productions for songs like "Don't Come Around Here No More

 " and "Free Fallin'